GDPNWMSU/GDPTeamBearcats/README.md

 ![Bearcats](https://github.com/crskarthik/TeamBearcats/blob/master/Images/bearcat.jpg)
 ***
 ## Installation:
+Step : 1
+Download Xampp from https://www.apachefriends.org/index.html and install the Xampp in your machine Download Node.js from https://nodejs.org/en/

+Step : 2
+* Clone the project to your local desktop.
+* Open the Xampp and run the MYSQL and Apache.

 ### Download Composer at https://getcomposer.org/download/
 ### OR Use command line to make things really complex!
 ```CLI